Umuzi-org/ACN-syllabus/content/environment-setup/git/_index.md

 ## If you don't have the gear you need

-Do your best to find a solution on your own
+Do your best to find a solution on your own.
+You can try the following:

 - ask your friends and family if you can borrow something
 - see if you can find an Internet cafe and try to make a deal